maxshuang/maxshuang.github.io/_posts/2024-10-14-Linux-Kernel-Lock-Synchronization.md

 My first encounter with the concept of a "lock" was in multi-threaded programming.
 Locks are essential tools to ensure data integrity when multiple concurrent processes access the same data.

-If we ignore the implementation details and focus on the lock primitives, we can imagine a scenario where multiple people need to access supplies in a room in an orderly manner.
+If we ignore the implementation details and focus on the **lock primitives**, we can imagine a scenario where:
+> Multiple people need to access supplies in a room in an orderly manner.
 They must lock the door, take what they need, and then unlock the door for the next person.
 This ensures that only one person can enter the room at a time, regardless of how many people are waiting.

 As I delved deeper into programming, I encountered various types of locks, such as:
 - Critical sections, read-write locks, and spin locks in the Linux kernel
 - Row locks, gap locks, next-key locks, and intention locks in databases
 - ReentrantLock, StampedLock, and Latch in Java

-I even explored lock-free data structures in high-concurrency scenarios.
+I even explored *lock-free/wait-free data structures* in high-concurrency scenarios.

 I began to wonder: